Enema of the State: Artwork

 The cover artwork features porn star Janine Lindemulder dressed in a nurse uniform, pulling on a rubber glove.
 The band—semi-nude—appear on the back cover with Lindemulder preparing for some sort of injection.
 The trio was oblivious to the fact that Lindemulder worked in the porn industry until informed by producer Jerry Finn.
-The record company had delivered a stack of photos of potential cover girls, and the band members happened to pick Lindemulder.
+Record executives had delivered a stack of photos of potential cover girls, and the band members happened to pick Lindemulder.
 "So it's kind of funny that they've been lumped in with Kid Rock and Limp Bizkit, who play up that kind of pimp lifestyle, because Blink is so not that," remarked Finn.
-According to Mark Hoppus, they always intended to have a sexy nurse on the cover, and the women considered included models from both Playboy and Janine's employer Vivid Entertainment.
+According to Mark Hoppus, they "always intended to have a sexy nurse on the cover", and the women considered included models from both Playboy and Janine's employer Vivid Entertainment.
+Lindemulder is also featured in the music video for "What's My Age Again?".
 David Goldman was the photographer behind the shoot, held March 12, 1999, and did not know the trio before shooting.
 In 2012, he stated the glove was inspired by the album's working title.
 "Up until the very last minute, the album was going to be called Turn Your Head and Cough," he said.
 "And that's why I came up with the idea of the glove.
 Obviously an enema is not really a glove type of thing.
 I thought it was a good visual."
-Lindemulder is also featured in the music videos for "What's My Age Again?" and "Man Overboard."
+The album's other working titles included Vasectomy, Vasecto-you and Does That Look Infected?; a similar title to the latter was later used by the band Sum 41 for their 2002 album.